aar0nbennett/TossBot/HELP.md

 *Plus operand (**+**) signifies admin only commands.*

+*Do not as one user have multiple of the same game going at once.*

 ## Display commands
 - help: Displays embed that sends link to this file to give overview of TossBot commands.
 - gitHub: Displays embed that sends link to TossBot GitHub